 • 2-4 drops rose absolute (or 40-50 drops rose absolute in jojoba oil)

-• Dried rose petals (optional but pretty!)
+• Dried rose petals (optional, but pretty!)

 Depending on the mold you use, you will most likely get a different number of cubes.
 I used a typical silicon ice cube tray like this one and filled about half the spaces in it to give you a rough idea.

 Feel free to multiply the recipe as needed.
 I find that using smaller chocolate molds work really well for this.

 Loving Preparation – Rose and Spearmint Exfoliating Cubes